Benztropine

 • Allergy to benztropine

-Pregnancy category C; risk assessment is necessary during pregnancy or breastfeeding.
+The pregnancy category is C; risks should be evaluated during pregnancy or breastfeeding.
 Use in patients over 65 may increase the risk of cognitive impairment and should be monitored by a physician.

 Black Box Warning